svrooij/svrooij.github.io/_posts/2020-12-31-github-pages-live-reload.md

 ## Use docker to live reload

 I'm not a ruby expert, nor do I want to install any tools that I don't know how they work.
-I already had docker installed, so I figured out what was the most convenient way to enable live reload for my blog.
-This will probably work for most jekyll project but you might have to tweak some things.
+I already had docker installed, so I figured out it was the most convenient way to enable live reload for my blog.
+This will probably work for most jekyll projects but you might have to tweak some things.

 ### Gemfile